Isaac-Barnard/United-Nations-Project/README.md

     - [ ] Create shareholders table for companies (Shareholder, %, diamond equivalent [total assets * %])
 - **Evaluation Pages**
     - [ ] Must be logged in to see evaluation pages
+    - [ ] Be able to change your older evaluations
     - [ ] Make evaluation success better (Instead of taking you to a different page)
     - [ ] Change building/item evaluations to be more like google sheets (ie. other evaluators listed, etc…)
         - [ ] All buildings/items listed